Pet Tooth Extraction

 What to Expect With Cat and Dog Tooth Extraction

-Veterinary dentists begin with a physical examination of the mouth.
+Pet dentists begin with a physical examination of the mouth.
 Some signs of damage are clear to the naked eye, such as fractured or loose teeth.
 However, it’s more common for teeth to appear healthy on the surface and be diseased below the gumline.
 Anesthesia-assisted dental exams enable a comprehensive evaluation of the teeth and mouth.
-Veterinary dentists will inspect the gums and teeth and may conduct X-rays for further assessment.
+Pet dentists will inspect the gums and teeth and may conduct X-rays for further assessment.
 Veterinary dental X-rays are performed at our Westwood location.

 Our team’s goal is to treat teeth before extraction becomes necessary.
 If damaged teeth cannot be treated successfully, then tooth extraction is needed to help prevent health issues from progressing further.